 One of my favorite things about my bookshelves is that the two sides don’t match.
-Therefore, it adds some unexpected interest to the room.
-I love having the capability of hiding the TV when we’re entertaining and not using the television.
+It adds unexpected interest to the room.
+I love hiding the TV when we’re entertaining and not using it.

 How to style bookshelves for a coastal farmhouse look?
-This is how I did it this summer, and I’m hoping you will get some inspiration from it for your decorating.
+This is how I did it this summer, and I hope this inspires you as you decorate your home.